I spent 10 days in Ireland and drove 2800 km (or 1739 miles). Here are my tips for driving in Ireland.

 Speeding and Police

-There are "camera" signs everywhere that you enter a town, tell you to slow down.
+There are "camera" signs everywhere that you enter a town, telling you to slow down.
 I've heard these don't work, but who knows.
 You won't want to speed anyways.
 The police presence "Garda" is low and their cars are well marked with neon blue and green checkers.

 Parking wasn't too challenging at all.
 A lot of it was parallel, but there are many car parks in the cities.
 Just be sure to carry change.
 I couldn't use my credit card on some machines.
 Mind the time zones and parking regulations—they are fond of putting the clamp on cars.